Find a Qualified Attorney Near You

 These crimes may have different names and specific legal definitions in various jurisdictions.
 Still, they generally fall under larceny or theft.

 It is important to note that both robbery and carjacking involve theft.
-However, these charges have the added element(s) of force, threat, or intimidation.
+But, these charges have the added element(s) of force, threat, or intimidation.
 Because robbery and carjacking involve a victim who was threatened or even hurt during the crime, most states classify these charges as crimes against persons as opposed to larceny.
 These charges are much more serious than larceny.

 A robbery or carjacking victim may have been injured or even killed during a robbery or carjacking.
 For that reason, in some states, a person convicted of robbery or carjacking could receive up to life in prison.